External Noise Interference

 Does background noise such as table saws, drills, ventilator fans, etc. inhibit the sensors?

 It is possible that the background noise could affect the sensor.
 Typically, noise from motors or electrical generators causes the most interference.
-It will depend on the proximity of the equipment to the sensor.
+Such noise in sensors can vary based on the proximity of the equipment to the sensor.
 The sensor is only looking for a specific frequency, 42 kHz, and any other frequency outside of this would have minimal effect.

 To eliminate the possibility of electrical/acoustic noise, we have a quick test for you to perform.
 If you received stable readings on a table, you could test the sensor in your original mount with something directly in front of the transducer.
 This should force the sensor to report minimum range or close to it, and you should see stable readings within a few millimeters.